 FX Pulse: 2026 Q2

-USD has benefitted from the war with Iran, but we expect a resumption of dollar weakness, assuming the war ends in the near future.
+USD has benefitted from the war with Iran and a more hawkish Fed.
+However, we expect a resumption of dollar weakness as the war ends and as other central banks seem more likely to tighten.
 We think JPY will be the strongest major currency over the next year, followed by EUR.

 Note: Please refer to the appendix on page 6 of the PDF for abbreviations of currencies and central banks.